IIEMSA/MoneyTrees/README.md

 ### 1. Research

-* Analyzed competitor apps for user experience patterns.
+* Analysed competitor apps for user experience patterns.
 * Identified user pain points such as tedious logging and lack of motivation.

 ### 2. Plan